GerritCodeReview/k8s-gerrit/Documentation/operator.md

 ```

 This will configure Gerrit to install the global-refdb lib module and the plugin
-with the configured implementation, in this example Zookeeper.
+with the configured implementation, in this example Spanner.
 The Gerrit Operator
 will also set some basic authentication to enable the connection to the database.

 For Gerrit to be able to discover its peers, it has to have permissions to get